menckend/writing/pages/docos/doc1/doc1_chap1_p1.md

 folder: docos\/doc1

 toc: false

+sidebar: articles_sidebar
 ---

 ## What's going on?
-Trying to get a list of all pages': libnam, docname, chapnum, chapnam, pagenum, and title
+Testing a way to get at different permutations of "libname", "docname", "chapnum", "chapnam", "pagenum", etc... for populating topnav and sidebars.

 {% include newtest.html %}